dlochrie/acomplish/README.md

 Authorization is determined by a User's Abilities.
 Abilities are a combination of a `controller` and `actions` on that controller.
 The wildcard `*` adds all actions that a controller has.
-Note, actions no not necessarily equal access to a _page_, but to that _action_, which makes authorization useful for RESTful requests as well.
+Note, actions do not necessarily equal access to a _page_, but to that _action_, which makes authorization useful for RESTful requests as well.